AdityaKapoor74/Spiking-Neural-Networks/GeNN/README.md

-# Learning Spiking Neural Networks using different Platforms
+# PyGeNN tutorials which makes use of GeNN
-This repository is for learning and exploring Spiking Neural Networks.
+This repository is for learning and exploring Spiking Neural Networks with PyGeNN.
+They are all documented notebooks teaching you how to use the PyGeNN interface.

-Current platforms in place:
-- [x] SpiNNaker
-- [x] GeNN
-- [ ] Bindsnet